Live Support

 Which process applies to each document type.

-The table below shows the standard Apostille and embassy attestation chains for each document category.
-Exact steps may vary based on issuing state, destination country, and receiving institution.
-DIDC confirms the precise route after consultation.
+The table below shows the common Apostille and embassy attestation chains for each document category.
+Exact steps still vary by issuing state, destination country, and receiving institution.

 Document CategoryExamplesApostille RouteEmbassy Attestation RoutePurpose Abroad